Excelsior-Technologies-Community/QRCodeGenerator/README.md

 ![QR Code Scanning Mode (Empty)](images/qr_scan_empty.jpg)

-*This screen displays the QR code scanning mode before a QR code is detected.
-The camera preview is active, and the scanning frame is visible, ready to scan any QR code.*
+*The scanner is ready to detect a QR code.
+Just point your camera and wait for the magic.*

 ---